rebecca1230/nyuad-intro-to-im/JAN_26/Readme.md

 ![](output.png)

 ### Difficulty
-**Perfect Positioning** - To position the shapes to correct co-ordinates, I had to do trial and test multiple times.
+**Perfect Positioning** - To position the shapes to correct co-ordinates, I had to perform trial and test multiple times.

 ### What's interesting?
 One interesting element I was able to add is the laptop-on-table layout, with my laptop's brand name.